webpack --env prod

 Parameters:

-- function to be invoked when compilation has been sealed.function (module, blocks)
+callback - function to be invoked when compilation has been sealed.function (module, blocks)

 Adds errors and warnings of the given module to the compilation errors and warnings.